 - Engaging in activities (extra-curricular, service, internships, employment) outside the classroom that will contribute to your personal and professional growth.

-The pages on this site are intended to supplement, not supplant, the information you will receive from talking with one of our Pre-Law Advisors or by attending a Pre-Law Forum or law school presentation.
+The pages on this site are intended to supplement, not supplant, the information you will receive from talking with one of our Pre-Law Advisors, by attending a pre-law workshop or law school presentation, or utilizing some other pre-law resource.
 They should not be taken as comprehensive and not everything on these pages may apply to you.
 Every student's path to law school is different; there is no "best" major, no required coursework, no expectation that students will attend law school within a specific time frame.
 Your 1L (first year law) class will be a mix of students who went straight through college into law school, students who took a year or two off, and students who have worked in a different field for several years.
 Some people attend law school part time while supporting a family, others take extra courses to earn both their Juris Doctorate (J.D.) and another graduate degree simultaneously.
 Why someone decides to attend law school is different for each person - why should their path to get to law school be the same?

 Read on for answers to some frequently asked questions or visit any of the links on the right hand side of this page to continue exploring.